nvi-inc/mas/index.md

 time-series Dataframes.
 You can then use all the tools of Pandas such as interpolating two series together and plotting via matplotlib.

-For example, this script get Azimuth and Elevation from the `antenna` measurement and the tsys from data and plot the average in bins over the az-el plane.
+For example, this script get Azimuth and Elevation from the `antenna` measurement and the tsys data from `fs_rdbe_tsys` and plot the average in bins over the az-el plane.

 _**Note** there is currently a bug in the python library which results in queries being truncated to 10000 points_